How Blue Eyed Soul Became The Music Industry’s First Big Marketing Scheme

 My inspiration for writing this post came long before Jesse Williams’ ground breaking BET Awards Speech.
 It came long before Justin Timberlake’s misguided Twitter reaction.
-The inspiration comes from years of feeling awkward whenever I would sing and hear someone say “Oh that white boy got soul.”
+The inspiration comes from years of feeling awkward whenever I hear people say “Oh that white boy got soul.”
 It comes from the fact that white artists like Sam Smith & Adele have very powerful, politically-driven marketing machines pumping millions of dollars into their careers, while black artists like Jazmine Sullivan don’t nearly get the support they deserve.

 White people becoming “vultures” of black culture is a real thing that most white people don’t want to admit.
 I was at Le Souk nightclub in New York last weekend.
 After my 5th Jameson on the rocks, I started paying closer attention to the people in the club and their behaviors.
 Something was incredibly off-putting; a club population largely comprised of white people from middle-upper class backgrounds dancing and singing every word to “Milly Rock“.